Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 Note: Defender's icon became yellow in the lower right because it was unhappy with me disabling automatic sample submission, it's unrelated to unDefender.

+EDIT: as of 25/02/2022 this technique seems to have been fixed by MS!

+This is everything for today, until next time!

+_last out!_

 ### References
 1. [https://twitter.com/jonasLyk/status/1378143191279472644](https://twitter.com/jonasLyk/status/1378143191279472644)
 2. [https://googleprojectzero.blogspot.com/2016/02/the-definitive-guide-on-win32-to-nt.html](https://googleprojectzero.blogspot.com/2016/02/the-definitive-guide-on-win32-to-nt.html)